Online Learning for K-12, 2004-

-The participants include over 75 teachers from 36 middle and high schools from geographically, socio-economically and academically diverse schools throughout New Jersey and New York City .
-The evaluation is looking at impact on teachers, students, and guidance counselors.
+The participants included over 75 teachers from 36 middle and high schools from geographically, socioeconomically and academically diverse schools throughout New Jersey and New York City .
+The evaluation looked at impact on teachers, students, and guidance counselors.

-Camden County Arts in Education Model Development and Dissemination (AEMDD)
+Camden County Arts in Education Model Development and Dissemination (AEMDD), 2006 – 2009

 The teacher professional development component focuses not only on integrating the arts but on improving curriculum design.
 The evaluation is looking at the impact of the arts on teacher instructional strategies, student learning, and student engagement.